University of Oxford Logo Chaste logo University of OxfordDepartment of Computer Science - Home

 Chaste methodology

 All Chaste development work is undertaken within a purpose built development environment that encourages and supports best software engineering practice.
-This environment is built around open source tools starting with the Eclipse IDE (www.eclipse.org) using the C/C++ Development Toolkit, the gdb debugger and Subclipse plugin (subclipse.tigris.org) which interfaces to our Subversion (subversion.tigris.org) repository.
-We use Scons (www.scons.org) to automate builds and run automated tests through the CxxTest unit testing framework (cxxtest.sourceforge.net).
-Different builds can be specified (using respectively valgrind, gprof and gcov) to: test for memory leaks, generate performance profiles, and give test coverage results (which should be all lines of code given the test-first methodology).
-Our environment makes use of a combined Trac (trac.edgewall.org) and Wiki (www.wiki.org) website to manage our list of requests for features, improvements and bug fixes.
-A test reporting system has been developed and incorporated to the website to keep track of the outcome of our continuous, nightly and weekly tests, and alert us of any change to the behaviour of the code.
+This environment is built around open source tools starting with the Eclipse IDE using the C/C++ Development Toolkit.
+This also interfaces to the 'gdb' debugger and our Subversion source code repository.
+We use Scons to automate builds and run automated tests through the CxxTest unit testing framework.
+Different builds can be specified (using respectively valgrind, gprof and gcov) to test for memory leaks, generate performance profiles, and give test coverage results (which should be all lines of code given the test-first methodology).
+Our environment makes use of Trac to provide an integrated wiki and web interface to the repository, and to manage our list of requests for features, improvements and bug fixes.
+A test reporting system has been developed and incorporated to the website to keep track of the outcome of our continuous, nightly and weekly tests, and alert us to any change to the behaviour of the code.

 Developer functionality